MRZER00/Projects-Udacity/Landing Page/README.md

 **The page will be developed to make the sections foldable.**

-If you would like to add some improvements to the page, share your opinion with us...
+If you would like to add some improvements to the page, share your opinion with us.

 ** Note: ** This is the project structure for modification:

     css